Chandanakotha/Carhive/README.md

-# Carvia 🚗
+# Carhivee

 ### *Find the right car, wherever you are.*

-Carvia is a modern peer-to-peer car rental platform inspired by industry leaders.
+Carhivee is a modern peer-to-peer car rental platform inspired by industry leaders.
 It connects car owners (Dealers) with travelers (Clients) through a seamless digital experience.

 ---

-## 🚀 What Problem Does Carvia Solve?
+##  What Problem Does Carvia Solve?

 Carvia simplifies the car rental process by:
 - **Removing the counter**: Rent directly from local owners.